Working Papers

 Abstract

-An extensive literature has studied the impact of reference prices, defined as expectations formed on past prices, on demand.
-However, the extant evidence is largely correlational and the subsequent implications for pricing strategies are confounded.
+As technology enables more frequent price changes, dynamic demand consequences from pricing decisions become increasingly important to firms.
+Consumers’ reference dependence on past prices is believed to have such a dynamic effect.
 I provide the first field evidence of the causal reference price effect through a large-scale multi-stage experiment in partnership with a food vending machine company.
 In a first stage, I create long-term exogenous cross-sectional variation in prices to initialize reference prices.
 In a second stage, I then periodically implement a common sale price to isolate the impact of the reference price on demand and price-sensitivity.
-I use the data to test for and measure the reference price effect non-parametrically: a 10% increase in the first-stage reference price improves the second-stage net revenue by 14.57%.
-To flesh out the managerial implications, I then use the experimental data to estimate a structural model of demand with reference prices based on Kőszegi and Rabin (2006).
-I use these demand estimates to calibrate a counterfactual: optimal dynamic pricing policies that use promotional discounts to adjust price levels in response to changes in demand.
-I find that reference-dependent pricing leads the firm to respond less aggressively to demand shocks with price cuts and capture additional profits.
+I use the data to test for and measure the reference price effect non-parametrically: a 10% increase in the first-stage reference price improves the second-stage net revenue and quantity sales by about 1 - 3%.
+To flesh out the managerial implications, I then use the experimental data to estimate a micro-founded structural model of demand with reference prices based on Kőszegi and Rabin (2006).
+Using these demand estimates, I conduct a case study simulating counterfactual promotional policies under two scenarios: firm accounting for reference dependence versus ignoring it with a myopic model.
+I find that being reference-aware yields 6.56% higher profits through less frequent but more strategic promotions.
+The key mechanism is that myopic firms misattribute loss aversion to price sensitivity, leading to excessive promotions that erode reference prices and long-term profitability.

 Details